Build vs. buy: geofencing and location infrastructure

 Client-side geofencing presents limitations on accuracy, observability, and flexibility.
 For instance, only geofences with a radius over 100 meters will trigger reliably which is often much larger than physical store footprints, especially in high-density areas such as malls.
 Since a limited number of geofences can be registered on the device (20 at a time on iOS, 100 at a time on Android), a refresh mechanism needs to be built either client-side or through repurposing another existing API, requiring extra development resources.
 Additionally, only one identifier can be attached to a geofence registered with the OS, which requires a new data model to be designed to store any further attributes.
 For example, if you want one grouping of geofences to trigger marketing notifications and another to detect store presence, you would need to develop and maintain a data model to support delineation of these two types of geofences.

-2. Maintenance & QA challenges
+2. Maintenance and QA challenges

 All internal applications that are developed must be maintained to reflect evolving business needs and OS updates.
 For instance, location data collection requirements change with annual OS releases, requiring recurring maintenance.
 Server-side processing and detection minimizes client-side dependencies and allows you to iterate and adapt rapidly as mobile technology evolves.